lucassong-mh/AuditDB/README.md

-# AuditDB
+# SGX-Proxy

-Audit Proxy between PG CS using TEE
+Proxy using OpenSSL library for SGX